SleipnirGroup/Choreo/docs/usage/code-generation.md

 // instead of routine.trajectory("Station To Reef 4"), do:
 AutoTrajectory traj = routine.trajectory(ChoreoTrajNames.StationToReef4);
 // By only referencing trajectory names from ChoreoTrajNames,
-// you remove the risk of referencing mispelled or deleted trajectories.
+// you remove the risk of referencing trajectories that are misspelled or non-existent.
 ```